-Uganda, or the ‘Pearl of Africa’, as it was famously dubbed by Winston Churchill, is characterised by relatively dry and flat savanna in the north, with verdant mountains in the West, and vast dense and remarkably lush forests in the central region.
-The nation is home to an astonishingly diverse range of African wildlife including the highly endangered mountain gorilla which can be found in the Bwindi Impenetrable Forest.
-A popular spot for wildlife watching is Queen Elizabeth National Park, which hosts four of the Big Five, a flock of flamboyant flamingos and the rare tree-climbing lions of Ishasha.
-Outdoor enthusiasts can get their adrenaline fix with plenty of whitewater rafting, kayaking, hiking, quad biking and horse riding facilities on offer.
-Add to this some friendly locals, a burgeoning cultural scene, and a capital city full of lively bars, clubs and restaurants, and it is easy to see why Uganda has gained itself a reputation as 'Africa's friendliest country'.
+Uganda, often referred to as the ‘Pearl of Africa’, is a land of striking natural beauty, characterised by dry savanna plains in the north, verdant mountains in the west, and dense, lush forests in the central region.
+The country is home to an extraordinary diversity of wildlife, including the highly endangered mountain gorilla found in the Bwindi Impenetrable Forest.
+One of the nation’s premier safari destinations, Queen Elizabeth National Park, is home to four of the Big Five, colourful flamingos, and the rare tree-climbing lions of Ishasha.
+Adventure seekers can enjoy white-water rafting, kayaking, hiking, quad biking and horse riding, while visitors to the lively capital can experience a growing cultural scene, vibrant nightlife and excellent restaurants.
+Combined with its warm hospitality, it is easy to see why Uganda is regarded as one of Africa’s friendliest destinations.

-Located in southwestern Uganda, the Bwindi Impenetrable Forest is said to be Africa’s oldest rainforest.
+Located in southwestern Uganda, the Bwindi Impenetrable National Park is said to be Africa’s oldest rainforest.
 It is world-renowned for its excellent gorilla-sighting opportunities - the forest is home to half of the remaining mountain gorillas on earth.
 This gorilla experience takes place among a rugged landscape of dense jungle, cascading waterfalls, sparkling mountain streams, deep valleys, and steep ridges.
-The untouched forest has been declared a UNESCO World Heritage Site for its breathtaking natural beauty and unique ecological significance, and aside from the amazing gorilla interactions, there are other drawcards such as a network of forest walks, over 340 species of bird to spot, and a variety of brightly-coloured butterflies to identify.
-Don’t miss the opportunity to explore the spectacular Virunga Volcanoes, three of which are still active.
+The untouched forest has been declared a UNESCO World Heritage Site for its breathtaking natural beauty and unique ecological significance.
+Aside from the amazing gorilla interactions, there are other drawcards such as a network of forest walks, over 340 species of bird to spot, and a variety of brightly-coloured butterflies to identify.

 The name Tanzania conjures up images of wildebeest stampeding across vast savannah, rain forests teeming with monkeys and birdlife, and great plains brimming with legions of game.
 All of these natural wonders and more are on offer in this exceptionally diverse African nation.
 Visitors typically visit Tanzania to partake in at least one of the four well-known Tanzanian tourist experiences: a relaxing seaside vacation on the picturesque island paradise of Zanzibar, an underwater tour of some of the world’s most renowned dive sites around the gorgeous Spice Islands, a safari adventure in some of Africa’s most impressive game reserves, or a hiking excursion around Mount Kilimanjaro National Park.
 Whichever of these incredible holidays you choose, you will undoubtedly be welcomed by some fabulously friendly and peaceful inhabitants who, despite being divided into 120 different ethnic groups and cultures, live in harmony with one another and provide some of the most wonderfully exotic local cuisine you could imagine.
 With all of this diversity on offer, the most difficult part of your Tanzanian holiday experience is likely to be deciding where to go!